-He was eventually selected to be the Cyclone Aide adviser for the summer of 2017.
+He was eventually selected to be the Cyclone Aide advisor for the summer of 2017.
 In this role he trained incoming Cyclone Aides and focused on building an effective team.
-After he served as adviser, Dancer and ten others started the Admissions Outreach Ambassadors program, which focused on increasing enrollment of students from underrepresented groups.
+After he served as advisor, Dancer and ten others started the Admissions Outreach Ambassadors program, which focused on increasing enrollment of students from underrepresented groups.
 In 2018, he served as president of this group.

 Dancer has worked in multiple research labs on campus, most notably the Center for Crops Utilization Research with Martin Gross, which Dancer considers his greatest accomplishment at ISU.
 In this role he researched ways to use high-voltage atmospheric cold plasma to lyse E. coli (break down the cell membrane) and disinfect wastewater.
 Dancer’s work led him to be a co-author on a 2017 article in Water Research, one of the most prestigious journals in environmental engineering.